RickStrahl/datepicker-native/README.md

-# DatePicker Native Helper Date Button
+# DatePicker Native Helpers and Button Only Date Picker
 This repo holds a couple of HTML date helpers to make it easier to bind and unbind date values to `<input type='date' />` controls.
 It also includes an example on how to pop up a date button.

 * Assign dates directly to any `<input type="date" />`